dougalcorn/occasionalbackpacker/app/posts/2014-05-24-metero-shower.md

 I set an alarm for 2am and tried to sleep.
 Camping out solo takes a bit of time to settle down with all the noises.
 Without the tarp overhead, I could get a good view of the sky.
 I could see many more stars than normal at home.
+Early on in the evening I did see a satellite pass overhead.

 Ultimately though, I didn't see any meteors.
 By all accounts I should have seen something.
 I think there were several factors working